Personal experience: Russian woman on the work of children's doctors in the United States

 “The fact that medical observation of children in the USA and Russia is very different, I realized right away how I came to Texas with my little daughter.

 The acclimatization process was not easy for me.
-The climate of the Moscow region and the south of the United States is very different, so everything has changed for us.
-Cold rooms from air conditioners and heat outside, allergens blooming all year round and a child's constant desire to sit in the pool and in the ocean - all this is not so difficult to survive.
-However, what about health problems (which I, as a doctor, could certainly have cured myself) and the fact that almost all medicines cannot be bought without a doctor's prescription?
+The climate of the Moscow region and the southern United States is very different, so absolutely everything has changed for us.
+Cold rooms from air conditioning and heat outside, allergens blooming all year round and the child’s constant desire to sit in the pool and in the ocean - all this is not so difficult to survive.
+However, what about health problems (which I, as a doctor, could certainly cure myself) and the fact that almost all medications cannot be purchased without a doctor’s prescription?

-At the very first appointment with a pediatrician, I realized how difficult it is to be a mother-doctor.
-At first I was delighted when I came to the clinic: a beautiful emergency room, smiling staff, no need to wait long - they came and quickly left - what could be more beautiful?
-All myths were dispelled at the first need to take a child with a high fever to a doctor.
+At my first appointment with the pediatrician, I realized how difficult it is to be a mother-doctor.
+At first I was happy when I came to the clinic: a beautiful waiting room, smiling staff, you didn’t have to wait long - they came and left quickly - what could be more beautiful?
+All myths have been dispelled when it is first necessary to take a child with a high fever to the doctor.

 Home call

-In America, house calls are not available as an option, and a child with a high fever must be taken to a doctor, where he can infect other children waiting in line in the hallway.
-The fact that any disease in children - from common rhinitis to the flu - is treated with antibiotics in America, I knew firsthand.
-Moreover, no one is confused by the fact that the child has already taken a course of antibiotics 2 or 3 weeks ago.
-Some medications did not help, drink others.
-And when a seriously ill child with a viral infection is misdiagnosed and prescribed an antibiotic that does not cure this infection, you will remember all your favorite pediatricians in your homeland with great gratitude for their hard work.
+In America, calling a doctor to your home is not an option, and a child with a high fever must be taken to the doctor, where he can infect other children waiting in line in the lobby.
+I knew firsthand that any disease in children - from common rhinitis to the flu - is treated with antibiotics in America.
+Moreover, no one is embarrassed by the fact that the child already took a course of antibiotics 2 or 3 weeks ago.
+Some medications did not help, take others.
+And when a seriously ill child with a viral infection is misdiagnosed and prescribed an antibiotic that does not cure the infection, you will remember all your favorite pediatricians back home with great gratitude for their hard work.

 Here, many will want to argue with me, and I agree.
 Not every city in Russia can boast of excellent medical care, so my comparison is not so relevant for the Russian hinterland, for example, for the Perm Territory, where the 1 pediatrician on the 4 is a large area, and the building of the clinic is in disrepair.
 There is no comparison with the quality of hospital equipment, cleanliness and friendliness of medical personnel from the United States.

 For me, the most important thing is the quality of medical care, not the surrounding comfort.
-I can say, as a professional, that after a year of my residence in America I wanted to go to Russia to examine my child.
-Our plans were changed by the good news that another baby will appear in the family.
-The trip to Russia had to be postponed, the daughter was given an important task - not to get sick.
-I, in turn, for a year of living in Texas, well studied the entire market of OTC drugs and shops with herbal medicine, so methods of prevention and treatment were no longer a problem for us.
-And acclimatization has come to a successful conclusion.
+I can say as a professional that after a year of living in America, I wanted to go to Russia to examine my child.
+Our plans were changed by the good news that there would be another baby in the family.
+The trip to Russia had to be postponed; my daughter was given an important task - not to get sick.
+I, in turn, during the year I lived in Texas, I thoroughly studied the entire over-the-counter drug market and herbal medicine stores, so methods of prevention and treatment were no longer a problem for us.
+And acclimatization has come to its successful completion.

 Recalling my experience of observing a newborn from Russia, I thought with horror, how would all this be here?
 After all, on the second day after being discharged from a maternity hospital in America, the doctor or nurse do not come home.
 I was also frightened by the experience of my friends who signed up for the 3 for a month at the only specialized neurological children's hospital in Dallas (3 hours by car from our city) and went there with a monthly baby.